 Paranthas or pancakes are a traditional hit item for many centuries in India, especially in North India.

-In the short series where I talk about restaurants that for popular during British Raj and are still popular even today, in focus for this article is a small cluster of shops dishing out exotic and varied Paranthas.
+In the short series where I talk about restaurants that were popular during British Raj and are still popular even today, in focus for this article is a small cluster of shops dishing out exotic and varied Paranthas.

 While the lane is much longer, appropriately, it is called Paranthewali Gali.
 A popular destination, mere utterance of this location is enough to make hard-core Delhites salivate in anticipation.